-5 Reasons Why Your ‘Dynamic’ PIN Debit Routing Isn’t Optimal17th October 2019
+5 Reasons Why Your ‘Dynamic’ Debit Routing Isn’t Optimal17th October 2019

 Over the past eight years, we’ve seen increasingly sophisticated and dynamic solutions rolled out across the U.S. As a result, many merchants now believe that they are truly optimal – however, just because your routing is dynamic, that doesn’t mean it’s least-cost.

 The most cost-effective route for each transaction depends on a number of complex factors, including network availability, merchant sector, transaction value, regulation status and incentives.
 However, due to poor information provided by processors, merchants fundamentally lack visibility into their arrangements.